Scymnol sulfotransferase

-Thus, the two substrates of this enzyme are 3'-Phosphoadenosine-5'-phosphosulfate and 5beta-Scymnol, whereas its two products are adenosine 3',5'-bisphosphate and 5beta-scymnol sulfate.
+The enzyme characterised from the Port Jackson shark uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) to convert the bile salt, scymnol, to its sulfate derivative, giving adenosine 3',5'-bisphosphate as a byproduct.
+The enzyme has also been found in Australian ray species.

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-Phosphoadenosine-5'-phosphosulfate:5beta-scymnol sulfotransferase.